dangoldin/twitter-friend-follower-pull/README.md

 2. Enter your credentials into the config.py file

-3. Run analyze.py after entering the starting user name: "python analyze.py"
+3. Run analyze.py with the starting username: "python analyze.py username"